Ifaen/NixOS/README.md

 ## Modular Configuration Philosophy

 Some settings are grouped in a single file to prevent dependencies between applications.
-This way, if I decide to remove an app, I won’t need to search through other configurations to check for potential dependencies.
+This way, if I decide to remove an app, I won’t need to search through other files to check for potential dependencies.